spectrocloud/librarium/content/docs/04-clusters/03-edge/02-edge-configuration/35-installer-reference.md

 # Overview

 The Edge Installer user data accepts a parameter named `stylus`.
-In addition to the `stylus` parameter, the user data also supports the usage of cloud-init stages and other Kairos-supported parameters.
-The `stylus.site` parameter is how you primarily configure the Edge host but you can also use cloud-init stages to help you customize the installation.
-Refer to the [General Parameters](/clusters/edge/edge-configuration/installer-reference) to gain an overview of all the parameters supported in the `stylus.site` parameter block.
+In addition to the `stylus` parameter, the user data configuration file also supports the use of cloud-init stages and other Kairos-supported parameters.
+The `stylus.site` parameter is how you primarily configure the Edge host, but you can also use cloud-init stages to customize the installation.
+Refer to the [General Parameters](/clusters/edge/edge-configuration/installer-reference#generalparameters) for a list of all the parameters supported in the `stylus.site` parameter block.

 # Defaults